Updated 17th September 2021.

-Citizens of Phnom Penh, Sihanoukville and Poipet had suffered a severe lockdown since April 2021 as they found themselves stuck in ‘red zones’ at very short notice.
+Citizens of Phnom Penh, Sihanoukville and Poipet had suffered a severe lockdown in April 2021 as they found themselves stuck in ‘red zones’ at very short notice.
 Many people could not even leave their homes to get food or medical supplies or to work to earn money to survive.
-Source.)
+Source.

 Since 22nd May 2021, most ‘red zones’ have become ‘yellow zones’ following a decline in the number of COVID-19 cases across the country.

 Map of Travel Restrictions in Cambodia: